cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 ## Create `ProcessOutput()` Method

 The post processing steps will be handled in a new method.
 We'll name the method `ProcessOutput` and have it take in the output `Tensors` from the `predictionLayer` and the `offsetsLayer`.
-Before defining the function, we need to create two new variables.
+Before defining the function, we need to create a new constant and a new variable.

 ### Create `numKeypoints` Constant